stg-tud/apsa/2019/2-Java-Bytecode/Exercise/Task.md

     - Average length of basic blocks in terms of the number of instructions
     - The average in-degree of basic blocks; i.e., how many predecessors – in average – a basic block has

- 1. Test your analysis using the `IrreducibleCF` class found in folder `2-Java-Bytecode` in the lecture's GitHub repository
+ 1. Test your analysis using the `IrreducibleCF` class found in folder `2-Java-Bytecode` in the lecture's GitHub repository.
- 1. Run the analysis against the JDK
+ 1. Run the analysis against the JDK.